 To be able to search for other peers, the individual DNAs build an overlay network.
 The main purpose of this overlay is to keep the DNAs connected in one logical network and to enable a single DNA to find another DNA in reasonable time.
-In principle, we could use any of the above mentioned DHT algorithms, however, there are a number of reasons why we chose the Kademlia algorithm as the basis of the DNA overlay.
-Kademlia offers a set of features that are certainly not unique to it, but that are so far not offered by another single DHT all at once.
+The current generation of structured P2P networks is able to locate other peers using only $O(\log(n))$ messages while keeping connections to only $O(\log(n))$ other peers in an overlay network of size n [12].
+We chose the Kademlia algorithm [5] as the basis of the DNA overlay.
+Kademlia offers a set of features that are certainly not unique to it, but that are so far not offered by another single algorithm all at once.
 In detail those features are:

-- 1. Symmetry: Due to the symmetry of the XOR metric d(x, y) = d(y, x), the DNA overlay network is symmetric as well.
-Thus there is no difference between successors and predecessors, and we can concentrate on a peers neighbors in general. - 2.
-Unidirectionality: Like Chord, the Kademlia overlay network is unidirectional.
-That is, for any identifier x and an arbitrary distance s > 0 there is exactly one point y such that d(x, y) = s.
+- 1. Symmetry: Due to the symmetry of the XOR metric d(x, y) = d(y, x), the DNA overlay network is symmetric as well. - 2.
+Unidirectionality: For any identifier x and an arbitrary distance s > 0 there is exactly one point y such that d(x, y) = s.
 Thus, independent of the originating peer, lookups for the same peer will all converge along the same path. - 3.
 Parallel queries: One of the most advantageous features is the possibility to send out parallel queries for the same key to different peers.
-This way, timeouts on one path do not necessarily delay the search process, guaranteeing faster and more reliable searches under high churn1 rates.
+This way, time-outs on one path do not necessarily delay the search process, guaranteeing faster and more reliable searches under high churn3 rates. - 4.
+Arbitrary Neighbors: In [5] neighbors in the overlay were chosen by the time of last contact to obtain more reliable connections.
+Neighbors, however, can be chosen by any criterion like trustability or reliability.
+The best known approach is to chose peers according to their ping times to guarantee low latency paths when searching. - 5.
+Low periodic traffic: In contrast to most other algorithms Kademlia uses almost no periodic overhead traffic but exploits the search traffic to stabilize the overlay network connections.
+Configuration information spreads automatically as a side-effect of key lookups. - 6.
+Security: As a result of its decentralized nature Kademlia is resistant against denial of service attacks.
+The security against attackers can even be improved by banning misbehaving peers from the peers buckets.